 - Instructors who train recreational diving staff can earn up to $49,000.

-Commercial divers usually work on short-term projects and are paid a daily rate, which can range from $130 to $1,000 or more.
+Commercial divers usually work on short-term contracts and are paid a daily rate.
 Some commercial divers are employed full time and paid a fixed salary.

 What you will do